veillette/opticsTextbook/content/Chap01Basics/Basics.md

 \mathbf{\mathcal{P}}(\mathbf{r},t)= \epsilon_0 \chi_e \mathbf{\mathcal{E}}(\mathbf{r},t),
 \end{align*}
 ```
 where $\chi_e$ is a dimensionless quantity, the electric susceptibility of the material.
-A dipole moment which varies with time radiates an electromagneticc field.
+A dipole moment which varies with time radiates an electromagnetic field.
 It is important to realize that in {eq}`eq.defP0` $\mathbf{\mathcal{E}}$ is the total local electric field at the position of the dipole, i.e. it contains the contribution of all other dipoles, which are also excited and radiate an electromagnetic field themselves.
 Only in the case of diluted gasses, the influence of the other dipoles in matter can be neglected and the local electric field is simply given by the field emitted by a source external to the matter under consideration.

 A dipole moment density that changes with time corresponds to a current density $\mathbf{\mathcal{J}}_p$ [Ampere/$\text{m}^2$=C/($\text{m}^2$ s)] and a charge density $\varrho_p$ [C/$\text{m}^3$] given by